The Perfect Chocolate Chip Cookie

 The Problem with Flour

-A lot of flour can be packed into a measuring cup of flour.
-One cup of flour is typically considered to be 4.5 oz.
+A lot of flour can be packed into a measuring cup.
+One cup is typically considered to be 5 oz.
 I ran a little test to weigh the differences in scooping flour.

 I used the same measuring cup and the same bucket of flour.
 I put the measuring cup in, scooped out the flour, then leveled it with a knife.
 Here are the results: